michellemay/url-lang-id/README.md

 - "name": Mapping name.
 - "extend": List of base mappings to inherit from.
 - "add": Adds key-value pairs to the mappings.
-Values are comma separated list of names.
+Keys are locale tags.
+Values are comma separated list of display names.
 - "override" Replace base mappings with new ones.
-- "filter": Filter base mappings.
+- "filter": Keep only base mappings which matches languages ranges (RFC 4647).
 - "casesensitive": Value matching case sensitiveness (default = false).

 Default mappings built from Java Locale: